 The real estate in this neighborhood consists of more mobile homes than 98.7% of all neighborhoods in America, with 46.3% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.

-In addition, uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 13 residents per square mile, is less crowded than 96.4% of all U.S. neighborhoods.
+In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to Ä¢¹½ÊÓÆµ's leading research, this neighborhood is less densely populated than 96.4% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the neighborhood has more Welsh and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.0% of this neighborhood's residents have Welsh ancestry and 6.5% have Cuban ancestry.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness? Ä¢¹½ÊÓÆµ's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood. Ä¢¹½ÊÓÆµ's research has revealed some interesting things about the rootedness of people in the neighborhood.
 More residents of the neighborhood live here today that also were living in this same neighborhood five years ago than is found in 98.1% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues. Ä¢¹½ÊÓÆµ's analysis reveals both aspects of income and poverty for this neighborhood.